 What Makes the Pass Labs XA25 Amplifier So Special?

-• The XA25 is modest in size (three rack spaces), not super heavy (under 50 pounds), and is narrow enough to fit into a professional equipment rack.
+- The Pass Labs XA25 is modest in size (three rack spaces), not super heavy (under 50 pounds), and is narrow enough to fit into a professional equipment rack.

-• I had no problems powering full-sized audiophile speakers with the XA25.
-Both pairs of big speakers that I have in my system right now are around 90 dB efficient (Revel F228 BEs and Bowers & Wilkins 802 D4s).
+- I had no problems powering full-sized audiophile speakers with the XA25.
+Both pairs of big speakers that I have in my system right now are around 90 dB efficient (Revel F228 BEs and Bowers & Wilkins 802 D4s – read the reviews).
 Once I upped my preamp’s gain a bit (the Pass Labs XA25 is a bit low-gain by design) I was able to drive either pair at rock-solid volumes..

 Why Should You Care About the Pass Labs XA25?